 Lunch | Social Hour | Dinner

 We’ll get to know Scotland’s natural beauty today, with a ride along the river, through forests and mountains.
-Starting out from the square in Ballater we follow the valley of Royal Deeside before turning north and passing through several small villages to reach the next valley of Donside.
+Starting right from the hotel doorstep in Ballater, we follow the valley of Royal Deeside before turning north and passing through several small villages to reach the next valley of Donside.
 You can expect quiet roads in this scenic corner of the Highlands where heather-clad hills form the beautiful backdrop.
-After a hearty picnic lunch we’ll gently climb alongside the river before reaching our first challenge of the tour.
+After a hearty picnic lunch, we’ll gently climb alongside the river before reaching our first challenge of the tour.
 Two climbs take us over military roads built in the 1700s to help government forces travel through these wild highlands.
 Magnificent views across the mountains of the Cairngorms National Park provide ample reward as does the fast cruise down to the tiny village of Crathie.
 Here you will find the Queen’s official residence in Scotland - Balmoral Castle.
+We'll stop for a visit of the intimate Royal Lochnagar Distillery and have a private whisky tasting.
 From Balmoral, it’s a short distance back to our starting point in Ballater.
 Now it’s time to relax before dinner on your own, with a stroll around the village or perhaps a pint at the local pub.
-If you'd like, you may play a round of golf at the Ballater Golf Club this afternoon or evening (not included in trip price, please request with your trip consultant upon booking so the guides can assist with arranging a tee time - subject to tee time and rental availability).
+If you'd like, you may play a round of golf at the Ballater Golf Club this afternoon or evening (not included in the trip price, please request with your trip consultant upon booking so the guides can assist with arranging a tee time - subject to tee time and rental availability).
 Our hotel is just a few minutes walk from the club.

 Approximately 47 miles with 3,200 feet of climbing

 Approximately 40 miles with 2,900 feet of climbing

 Darroch Learg Hotel